mnit-rtmc/iris/docs/action_plans.md

 ## Plan Phases

 The **phase** of an action plan represents its current state.
-It can be changed manually by an operator or at specific dates/times using [time actions](#time-actions).
+It can be changed manually by an operator or on specific conditions using [phase actions](#phase-actions).
 Advanced plans can have many phases, each with separate actions.

 There are 8 built-in phases required for proper action plan operation: